mrx6SO/Input.jl/README.md

 include("Input.jl")

-DESCRIPTION:
+# DESCRIPTION:

-A improved input() function to Julia.
+A improvised input() function to Julia.
 With systax very similar to Python.

 Contribuiting to julialang.org/